blocknetdx/documentation/docs/service-nodes/xbridge-configuration.md

 ---

 ## Enable XBridge
 XBridge is turned off by default.
-To turn it on, add `enableexchange=1` to `blocknetdx.conf`.
+To turn it on, add `enableexchange=1` to `blocknet.conf`.
 Changing this to `enableexchange=0` will turn off XBridge.

-Example `blocknetdx.conf`:
+Example `blocknet.conf`:
 ```
 listen=1
 server=1